-ENG 1113A-1123A - English.
+- ENG 1113A-1123A English.
 This course is presently designed for students scoring above the 75 percentile (College Bound Norms) in the English section of the ACT.
 The basic requirements of reading, writing, speaking, listening, vocabulary building, elementary research, and critical analysis are supplemented to further develop the initiative, resourcefulness, and creativity of the student.
 Since more sophisticated writing and additional reading are required throughout the year, the course may eventually lead to the establishment of an honors course.
 1113A is a prerequisite to 1123A.
-Three semester hours each.

-- ENG 1113-1123 English Composition.
+Three semester hours each. - ENG 1113B-1123B English Composition.
 This course, a basic requirement in any college curriculum, draws upon the areas of reading, writing, speaking and listening, vocabulary building, elementary research and critical analysis.
-1113B is a prerequisite to 1123.
+1113B is a prerequisite to 1123B.
 Three semester hours each. - ENG 1923 Humanities I. A humanistic approach to man's creative achievements in music, art, literature, and philosophy in western civilization.
-Three semester hours. - ENG 2133 Creative Writing.
-This course is designed for the student interested in writing fiction, poetry, or informal essay and will consist of readings and practical writing experiences in these genres.
 Three semester hours. - ENG 2213 American Literature, A Survey.
 The course is a survey of American literature from colonial times to the present, designed to develop an appreciation of our American heritage.
 Three semester hours. - ENG 2223 Survey of World Literature.
 This study is based on selections of world literature from Homer to Camus.
 The selected major works are studied to reveal the cultural milieu which produced them and to determine their major contribution stylistically and thematically to the western literary tradition.
 Three semester hours. - ENG 2233-2243 English Literature I, II.
 This study involves a comprehensive treatment of leading authors, important works and chief literary types.
 The work is pursued chronologically, beginning the first semester with the old English period and extending into the Neo-Classical Age.
 The second semester continues with the Romantic Period, the Victorian Age and ends with the Modern Age.
 ENG 2233 is a prerequisite of ENG 2243.
 Three semester hours each.